-Guillaume lives and works between Dublin, Ireland and Montpellier, France.
+Guillaume is a contemporary artist who lives and works between Dublin, Ireland and Montpellier, France.

 He graduated with a Master’s Degree in Fine Arts from Les Beaux-Arts de Montpellier, Art school based in France.